-On March 27, 2020, the President of the United States signed into law the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act"), a sweeping stimulus bill intended to bolster the U.S. economy, among other things, and provide emergency assistance to qualifying businesses and individuals.
-On April 30, 2020, we were granted a loan from Silicon Valley Bank ("SVB"), in the aggregate amount of \$0.4 million, pursuant to the Paycheck Protection Program (the "PPP") of the CARES Act.
+On March 27, 2020, the President of the United States signed into law the CARES Act, a sweeping stimulus bill intended to bolster the U.S. economy, among other things, and provide emergency assistance to qualifying businesses and individuals.
+On April 30, 2020, we were granted a loan from SVB in the aggregate amount of \$0.4 million, pursuant to the PPP of the CARES Act.
 Certain amounts of the loan may be forgiven if they are used for qualifying expenses as described by the CARES Act.
-The loan was in the form of a promissory note which matures on April 30, 2022 and bears interest at a rate of 1.0% per annum, payable monthly commencing on the date the Small Business Administration (the "SBA") compensates SVB for amounts forgiven or within 10 months following the expiration of the 24-week covered period for qualifying expenses if we have not applied for forgiveness.
-At June 30, 2020, there was \$0.4 million of principal outstanding under the PPP loan.
+The loan was in the form of a promissory note which matures on April 30, 2022 and bears interest at a rate of 1.0% per annum, payable monthly commencing on the date the SBA compensates SVB for amounts forgiven or within 10 months following the expiration of the 24-week covered period for qualifying expenses if we have not applied for forgiveness.
+At September 30, 2020, there was \$0.4 million of principal outstanding under the PPP loan.

-On April 22, 2020, we issued promissory notes (the "Warrant Exchange Promissory Notes") with an aggregate principal amount of \$5.6 million to existing investors in connection with an exchange of our Series A Warrants.
-The Warrant Exchange Promissory Notes have a maturity date of April 21, 2021 and do not bear interest.
-We may prepay the Warrant Exchange Promissory Notes in whole or in part at any time without penalty or premium.
-In the event that we consummate a financing transaction that generates cash to us, we are required to use 20% of the net proceeds of such transaction to prepay a portion of the outstanding amount under each Warrant Exchange Promissory Note if the transaction occurs on or prior to August 22, 2020, and 30% of the net proceeds to prepay a portion of the outstanding amount under each Warrant Exchange Promissory Note if the transaction occurs after August 22, 2020.
-As of June 30, 2020, there was \$4.5 million of principal outstanding under the Warrant Exchange Promissory Notes.
-On July 1, 2020, we made additional payments of \$1.9 million, further reducing the principal amount outstanding.
+On April 22, 2020, we issued the Warrant Exchange Promissory Notes with an aggregate principal amount of \$5.6 million to existing investors in connection with an exchange of our Series A Warrants.
+The Warrant Exchange Promissory Notes had a maturity date of April 21, 2021 and did not bear interest.
+The Warrant Exchange Promissory Notes permitted prepayment in whole or in part at any time without penalty or premium.
+In the event that we consummated a financing transaction that generated cash to us, we were required to use 20% of the net proceeds of such transaction to prepay a portion of the outstanding amount under each Warrant Exchange Promissory Note if the transaction occurred on or prior to August 22, 2020, and 30% of the net proceeds to prepay a portion of the outstanding amount under each Warrant Exchange Promissory Note if the transaction occurred after August 22, 2020.
+As of September 30, 2020, there was \$1.3 million of principal outstanding under the

+Warrant Exchange Promissory Notes.
+On October 2, 2020, we made additional payments of \$1.3 million causing the Warrant Exchange Promissory Notes to be repaid in full and no longer outstanding.

-In September 2016, pursuant to the U.S. Government's Immigrant Investor Program, commonly known as the EB-5 program (the "EB-5 Program"), we entered into an arrangement (the "EB-5 Loan Agreement") to borrow up to \$10.0 million from EB5 Life Sciences, L.P. ("EB5 Life Sciences") in \$0.5 million increments.
+In September 2016, pursuant to the EB-5 Program, we entered into the EB-5 Loan Agreement to borrow up to \$10.0 million from EB5 Life Sciences in \$0.5 million increments.
 Borrowings are at a fixed interest rate of 4.0% and are to be utilized in the clinical development, manufacturing, and commercialization of our products and for our general working capital needs.
 Outstanding borrowings pursuant to the EB-5 Program become due upon the seventh anniversary of the final disbursement.
 Amounts repaid cannot be re-borrowed.
 Under the terms and conditions of the EB-5 Loan Agreement, we borrowed \$0.5 million on March 26, 2020.
-At June 30, 2020, there was \$1.5 million of principal outstanding under the EB-5 program.
+At September 30, 2020, there was \$1.5 million of principal outstanding under the EB-5 program.